marcus-klammt/UnityPathTracing/README.md

 # Features

-* True path tracing with user input for per pixel samples, bounces, and much more.
+* True path tracing with user input for per-pixel samples, bounces, and much more
 * Uses a temporal denoiser, with two types.
-One being a temporary temporal buffer, using only 10 frames of data before moving onto new frames.
+One is a temporary temporal buffer, using only 10 frames of data before moving onto new frames.
 The other option deletes no data.
-The first option should be used while setting up a scene, while the second option should be used for final render images.
+The first option should be used while setting up a scene, while the second option should be used for final render images
 * Supports a basic skybox, which uses a scenes directional light
-* Materials have a smoothness value, with the value of 1 being a perfectly reflected ray.
+* Materials have a smoothness value, with a value of 1 being a perfectly reflected ray
-* Non skybox lighting depends on emission lighting from the material properties.
+* Non-skybox lighting depends on emission lighting from the material properties
 * Supports different shadow colors

 # Limitations

-* Temporal denoising produces a ton of ghosting, even on the first option, should not be used in any real time applications
+* Temporal denoising produces a ton of ghosting, even on the first option, and should not be used in any real-time applications
 * Only supports sphere objects
 * Each object must have a PathTracedObject.cs attached to it
 * Performance is generally not amazing